-Do they want to learn how to carry out appraisal meetings that improve their staff’s performance and job satisfaction?
+Do you want to learn how to carry out appraisal meetings that improve your staff’s performance and job satisfaction?

-Could they use a step-by-step approach they can ‘cut and paste’ and use TODAY to take their next appraisal meeting from mundane to motivational?
+Could you use a step-by-step approach you can ‘cut and paste’ and use TODAY to take your next appraisal meeting from mundane to motivational?

 Yes?
 Then you might want to check out my new kindle book: